kemallaydin/Configuring-CI-CD-on-Kubernetes-with-Jenkins/Readme.md

 ### 2. Build a Modified Jenkins Image

-Early on, Jenkins is designed to run on physical machines without any containerization technology.
-As containerization technologies become very popular, Jenkins also adapted its solution to the new containerized world.
-But this adaption brought some challenges.
+Early on, Jenkins was designed to run on physical machines without any containerization technology.
+As containerization become more popular, Jenkins adapted its solution to the new containerized world.
+Unfortunately, this change brought some challenges.
 For instance, Jenkins requires Docker to build Docker images.
-But containerized version of Jenkins does not contain Docker and Docker CLI by default.
-For this reason, a new Docker image that contains Docker CLI and other tools should be created by using Jenkins image as base image.
+However, a containerized version of Jenkins does not contain Docker and Docker CLI by default.
+For this reason, a new Docker image that contains Docker CLI and other tools must be created by using a Jenkins image as a base image.

->**Note:** This Dockerfile builds a modified Jenkins image that contains Docker CLI and Kubernetes CLI(kubectl).

->**Note:** The mofidied Jenkins image does not contain Docker Daemon.
-Docker Daemon will run in another container.
-Jenkins image will refer to that Docker Daemon container.
-(See: [Docker in Docker](https://hub.docker.com/_/docker))
+Docker uses `'Dockerfile'` to build custom images.
+For further information please see: [Dockerfile reference](https://docs.docker.com/engine/reference/builder/)

+In `'modified-jenkins'` directory there is a `'Dockerfile'` to build custom `'Mofidied Jenkins Image'`.

+Let's see how it looks like!

 ```
 FROM jenkins/jenkins:lts